gtsambueno/cmd-demo/Demo.md

 this is a 2nd commit.

-This is should conflict with 4th.
+Merge any conflict in this file